 Given the current global situation and the uncertain future of the travel industry as a whole, we do expect most timeshare companies to considerably increase maintenance charges in the coming years in an effort to recoup their losses; all the while hiding behind the force majeure clause within their contracts which relinquishes them of any blame in the circumstances such as a worldwide pandemic or government forced closures.
 All rather convenient and of course as always the timeshare owner suffers the consequences.

-If you would like to receive help and guidance in escaping the timeshare trap and where applicable seeking compensation, please feel free to contact us using our live chat or emailing us at INFO@TIMESHARE.LAWYER.
+If you would like to receive help and guidance regarding your personal situation, please feel free to contact us using our live chat or emailing us at INFO@TIMESHARE.LAWYER.